 Introduction

-“Have I missed my chance?”
+“Have I missed my chance to plant more tasty vegetables?”

 What Vegetables Can You Plant in Summer in the UK?